Skip to content

 Args:

-depth (int): The depth of the ansatz.
+n_qubits (int): number of qubits in the ansatz.

 """